MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/choosing-drives.md

 ## Option 1 – Maximizing performance

-To achieve predictable and uniform sub-millisecond latency across random reads and writes to any data, or to achieve extremely high IOPS (we've done [over six million](https://www.youtube.com/watch?v=0LviCzsudGY&t=28m)!) or IO throughput (we've done [over 1 Tb/s](https://www.youtube.com/watch?v=-LK2ViRGbWs&t=16m50s)!), you should go "all-flash".
+To achieve predictable and uniform sub-millisecond latency across random reads and writes to any data, or to achieve extremely high IOPS (we've done [over 6 million](https://www.youtube.com/watch?v=0LviCzsudGY&t=28m)!) or IO throughput (we've done [over 1 Tb/s](https://www.youtube.com/watch?v=-LK2ViRGbWs&t=16m50s)!), you should go "all-flash".

 There are currently three ways to do so: